How to spot solar scams

 - Ads that claim “program funding” is available “only in your area” or “only for a limited time.”

-- Ads that claim the federal Investment Tax Credit (ITC) for solar won’t be available in 2021 (it will, it just decreases).
+- Ads that claim the Federal Investment Tax Credit (ITC) for solar won’t be available soon.

 - Ads that urge you to share your address, contact information, or utility bill to “see if you qualify.”
 This information is then used by company sales staff to try and sell you a product or service.